LandRegistry/common-dev-env/README.md

 ##### IBM MQ

 There are no fragments needed when using this.
-The Web Console will be available on <http://localhost:9443> (admin/admin), metrics on port 9157 and MQ itself on port 1414.
+The Web Console will be available on <http://localhost:9443> (admin/passw0rd) and MQ itself on port 1414.
+To access IBM MQ through a service use the username `app` with no password.

 ##### Redis